Contemporary printmaking studio: focus on courage to play

 The course is suitable for all levels of ability.

 You should be able to follow verbal and written instructions in English for both health and safety purposes and to enable you to follow printmaking procedures.
-Taking short written notes for your own use, and basic drawing skills would be an advantage.
+You should be able to take short written notes for your own use and occasionally make simple measurements using a ruler.
+Basic drawing skills would be an advantage.

 How will I be taught, and will there be any work outside the class?